A. A. Ames: Political rise

 Ames became active in the city's Democratic party.
-He served on the Minneapolis City Council in 1875–1876 and was named the city's health officer in 1878.
-He was elected the city's mayor three times in 1876, 1882 and 1886.
+He served on the Minneapolis City Council in 1875–1876 as a Republican.
+He ran for mayor in 1876, initially as a Republican but he switched to running as a Democrat after being defeated for the Republican nomination.
+He was elected in 1876 but was defeated for reelection in 1877.
+He was named the city's health officer in 1878.
+He was subsequently elected the city's mayor in 1882 and 1886 as a Democrat.
 His first term was described as "an indifferent success", but his second and third terms generated accusations of corruption.

 Ames was not as successful with his attempts at higher office.
 During this era, the Republican Party dominated Minnesota, and thus, Ames faced difficult odds for most state offices.
 In 1877, he ran unsuccessfully as lieutenant governor.
-In 1886, he ran for governor but narrowly lost to Andrew Ryan McGill.
+In 1886, he ran for governor but narrowly lost to Andrew Ryan McGill following one of the most contentious and chaotic state conventions in the history of the state.
 The narrow margin of victory sparked controversy over who was the actual winner, and the election was contested until Ames decided the effort was not worth the time.
 He also ran unsuccessfully for a seat in the United States House of Representatives and, at one time, had been under consideration as a candidate for the vice presidency.

 Ames was instrumental in the creation of a veteran's home in Minneapolis.
 He initially promoted the idea at the state's Democratic convention in 1886.
 Despite losing the election, the Republican administration accepted his suggestions and authorized the construction of the Minnesota Veterans Home.
 Ames later served there as a surgeon.